 2.2.2.
 Plant upgrading, plant life management and licence renewals

-Completed studies and work regarding nuclear power plants’ technical capacities provide assurance of their capability to operate for at least 50 years; this is a figure also confirmed by an international benchmark, such as those set by the OECD.
-At the end of its fourth 10 year inspection, the 900 MW PWR (except for Fessenheim) series will have reached a level of safety that is both as close as possible to the EPR safety level and one of the highest worldwide.
-Extending the nuclear reactors’ operating lifetimes also offers high profitability, with nuclear power costs remaining competitive in relation to other types of power generation (see Section 2.3.3).
+Completed studies and work regarding nuclear power plants technical capacities provide assurance of their capability to operate for at least 50 years; this is a figure also confirmed by an international benchmark, such as those set by the Organization for Economic Co-operation and Development (OECD).
+At the end of its fourth Periodic Safety Review, the 900 MW PWR series will have reached a level of safety that is as close as possible to the EPR reactor safety level.
+Extending the nuclear reactors operations also offers higher profitability, with nuclear power costs remaining competitive in relation to other types of power generation (see Section 2.3.3).

 2.2.3.
 Permanent shutdown and decommissioning process